lakmerol/HackerRank/HackerRank_Beginner_Question_17/Question/Text.md

-An avid hiker keeps meticulous records of their hikes.
-During the last hike that took exactly  steps, for every step it was noted if it was an uphill, , or a downhill,  step.
-Hikes always start and end at sea level, and each step up or down represents a  unit change in altitude.
-We define the following terms:

-A mountain is a sequence of consecutive steps above sea level, starting with a step up from sea level and ending with a step down to sea level.
-A valley is a sequence of consecutive steps below sea level, starting with a step down from sea level and ending with a step up to sea level.
-Given the sequence of up and down steps during a hike, find and print the number of valleys walked through.
+A person wants to determine the most expensive computer keyboard and USB drive that can be purchased with a give budget.
+Given price lists for keyboards and USB drives and a budget, find the cost to buy them.
+If it is not possible to buy both items, return .

 Example

-The hiker first enters a valley  units deep.
-Then they climb out and up onto a mountain  units high.
-Finally, the hiker returns to sea level and ends the hike.
+The person can buy a , or a .
+Choose the latter as the more expensive option and return .

 Function Description

-Complete the countingValleys function in the editor below.
+Complete the getMoneySpent function in the editor below.

-countingValleys has the following parameter(s):
+getMoneySpent has the following parameter(s):

-int steps: the number of steps on the hike string path: a string describing the path
+int keyboards[n]: the keyboard prices int drives[m]: the drive prices int b: the budget
 Returns

-int: the number of valleys traversed
-Input Format
+int: the maximum that can be spent, or  if it is not possible to buy both items Input Format

-The first line contains an integer , the number of steps in the hike.
+The first line contains three space-separated integers , , and , the budget, the number of keyboard models and the number of USB drive models.
+The second line contains  space-separated integers , the prices of each keyboard model.
-The second line contains a single string , of  characters that describe the path.
+The third line contains  space-separated integers , the prices of the USB drives.

 Constraints

+The price of each item is in the inclusive range .
-Sample Input
+Sample Input 0

+10 2 3
+3 1
-8
+5 2 8
-UDDDUDUU
-Sample Output
+Sample Output 0

+9
+Explanation 0

+Buy the  keyboard and the  USB drive for a total cost of .

+Sample Input 1

+5 1 1
+4
+5
-1
+Sample Output 1

+-1
-Explanation
+Explanation 1

-If we represent _ as sea level, a step up as /, and a step down as \, the hike can be drawn as:

-_/\      _
-   \    /
-    \/\/
-The hiker enters and leaves one valley.
+There is no way to buy one keyboard and one USB drive because , so return .